deadendpl/dotfiles/README.md

 # dotfiles
+## WARNING:
-NOTE: This is meant for Arch based distros.
+This is meant for Arch based distros.
 I don't know if the dependencies will be available for other distros.

 My [bspwm](https://github.com/baskerville/bspwm) config.
 ![screenshot](screenshot-bspwm.png)